 The Giving Tree Centre is a multi-disciplinary centre providing emotional health and well-being services to our young patients.
 We strive to promote an autonomous culture for our team to allow our mental health experts to build their practice and skills.

-Our community of registered psychologists, psychotherapists and a naturopath fosters a culture of diversity, inclusion and collaboration.
+Our community of registered psychologists, psychotherapists, speech and occupational therapists fosters a culture of diversity, inclusion and collaboration.

 We are not limited to these specific areas of expertise and encourage other professionals who offer services to support our overall vision to reach out to us.

-Kindly note that The Giving Tree Centre offers in-home and virtual therapy sessions, exclusively.
+Kindly note that The Giving Tree Centre offers in-person and virtual therapy sessions.

 Please send us your resume to firstname.lastname@example.org.